click hide image

 Fig. 32 shows two stamens enlarged about twice the natural size.

 She seems to have maintained an interest in floral biology and pollination for long and her last publication appears to be in 1922 when she wrote on Mahua (Madhuca longifolia) noted its uniqueness and the fact that contemporary botany texts miss out details.
 She notes that contrary to some illustrations, the Mahua flower never opens up.
 She notes that (emphasis mine) - "the mechanism found ... in which a large portion of the actual flower is edible is a rather costly and uncertain one...and appears to be rare among plants.
-The only other plant with this type of mechanism, recorded so far, is Fracinclea, a pandanus-like plant of Java, which is pollinated by bats while visiting the flowers for the edible bracts."
+The only other plant with this type of mechanism, recorded so far, is Fracinclea, [Freycinetia] a pandanus-like plant of Java, which is pollinated by bats while visiting the flowers for the edible bracts."
 She observed flowers using field-glasses and drew diagrams to demonstrate how the pollen were dispersed through a pore on the side of the otherwise closed bud-like or berry-like flower.
 The pollen collects inside the closed corolla cup of the hanging flowers in the initial stage and bats going to feed on them get the underside of their wings dusted with pollen.
 As the flower matures the anthers wither and the corolla becomes fleshy and the stigma becomes receptive.
 Once the corolla is eaten the stigma is exposed and the bats deposit pollen on them.
 This aging mechanism ensures cross-pollination.

 It seems likely from the names listed in the pages of the Journal that some of Miss Cleghorn's relatives attended the monthly meetings of the Asiatic Society of Bengal.
 Cleghorn also took an interest in other taxa, there is a mention of her maintaining a live Kaloula pulchra.
 Harold Maxwell-Lefroy (Imperial Entomologist) in 1916 notes that Miss Cleghorn was to be offered the work on cross-breeding silkworm.
 It appears that from 1910, "it was decided to prepare a scheme to employ Miss Cleghorn".
 A visit to Pusa is noted.
 It seems that she worked on cross-breeding European silkworm which produced high quality silk and produced just one generation a year (univoltine) and Indian varieties that produced multiple generations in a year (multi/polyvoltine) but coarser silk.
 Cleghorn conducted a series of breeding experiments to examine the heritability of multivoltinism and her conclusion was that multivoltinism was a dominant trait in females but recessive in males.